198th Airlift Squadron: Tactical Fighter mission

+In the morning of January 12, 1981, a group of eleven commandos, seven guards and four explosive specialists, set explosives at Muñiz Air National Guard Base, located on the northeastern corner of the Luis Muñoz Marín International Airport in San Juan.
+The ensuing explosion destroyed nine aircraft (several operational A-7 Corsair II light attack aircraft and a single Lockheed F-104 Starfighter supersonic fighter-interceptor aircraft being retained for a static display) and two trucks and damaged two ships on loan from the U.S. Air Force, with the authors leaving a machete behind.
+The destruction of the military equipment ascended to $45–50 million USD.

-The terrorist attack was the largest on American Air Force Base since the Vietnam War.
+The attack was the largest on an American Air Force Base since the Vietnam War.
 The hostage situation in Iran at the time overshadowed this incident in the news media.
 The eleven National Guard planes at Muñiz Air Base were alleged by socialist organizations to be destined for use against popular insurgents in El Salvador.
 These allegations were never proven and may have been self-serving.

 In 1992 the A-7Ds were being retired, and they were replaced by Block 15 F-16A/B Fighting Falcons modified for Air Defense.
 The F-16 ADF was a standard block 15 model converted to air defense fighters for the Air National Guard, and would take over the fighter interception mission, providing the primary defense of North America against bombers and cruise missiles.

 In March 1992, with the end of the Cold War, the 156th adopted the Air Force Objective Organization plan, and the unit was re-designated as the 156th Fighter Group.
 A few months later, on 1 June, Tactical Air Command was inactivated as part of the Air Force reorganization after the end of the Cold War.
 It was replaced by Air Combat Command (ACC).